benrady/specific/README.md

 ### Conforming Matcher

-You can use `calls` to get list of arguments for all the invocations of any _Specific_ mock function.
+You can use `specific.core/calls` to get list of arguments for all the invocations of any _Specific_ mock function.
 While easy to understand and extensible, this approach will not work reliably with random values generated from specs.
-For this, you can use the `conforming` matcher like so:
+For this, you can use `specific.core/conforming` like so:

 ```clojure
 (testing "conforming matcher"